dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 ## Token replacement in route templates ([controller], [action], [area])

 For convenience, attribute routes support *token replacement* by enclosing a token in square-braces (`[`, `]`).
-The tokens `[action]`, `[area]`, and `[controller]` will be replaced with the values of the action name, area name, and controller name from the action where the route is defined.
-In this example the actions can match URL paths as described in the comments:
+The tokens `[action]`, `[area]`, and `[controller]` are replaced with the values of the action name, area name, and controller name from the action where the route is defined.
+In the following example, the actions match URL paths as described in the comments:

 [!code-csharp[](routing/sample/main/Controllers/ProductsController.cs?range=7-11,13-17,20-22)]